molinfo-vienna/CDPKit/README.md

 ### Further Exploration

-CDPKit offers a vast range of functionality beyond the basic usage shown above.
+CDPKit offers a vast range of functionality beyond the basic usage example shown above.
 Some areas to explore include:

 - **Substructure Searching**: CDPKit provides powerful methods to search for substructures within molecules.